burkans5000/tvim/README.md

-# vs - Vim Control
+# vc - Vim Control

 Small bash script for creating new and joining existing instances of VIM with custom names.